 Growing up just outside of the city, I like to think I have perfected the art of day trips from Boston, MA.
 While the city itself is wonderful, it can be nice to hop in the car and explore a bit further out.
+If you’re a true city dweller and don’t own a car, renting a car for a day is a great way to escape the city for a little while.
 Particularly in nicer weather, a day trip is just what the doctor ordered!

 Looking to go for a gorgeous drive with a pit stop or two along the way?
 The Essex Coastal Scenic Byway is a 90-mile-long roadway connecting Massachusetts communities like Rockport, Gloucester, Manchester-by-the-Sea and Salem.

 Each town has its own unique history and selling points, but Rockport is one you certainly won’t want to skip.
 Take some time on your day trip to explore the quintessential summer destination.

 One of the first sights you’ll see when roaming the town is Motif No. 1.
 The red fishing pier is a Rockport staple, sitting right on the waterfront and giving off charming New England vibes.
 Fun fact: it is the most painted building in the world.
 You’ll definitely want to snap a few photos here!